5 Smoother project-based collaboration

 • Disadvantages:

-• Your project might still rely on a package that is installed on your computer and that influences your project, but that might not be obvious as a dependency or that you forgot to include.
+• Your project might still rely on a package that is installed on your computer which influences your project.
+It could be that it isn’t obvious as a dependency, so you forget to include it.
+Meaning, you are still responsible for adding the project dependencies to the DESCRIPTION file.

-5.5 Exercise: Add packages from the data processing script
+5.5 🧑💻 Exercise: Add packages from the data processing script

 Time: ~10 minutes.

-1. Manually look for package dependencies in the R script that are declared with library() and ::.
+1. Manually look for package dependencies in the R script that are declared with library() or ::.
 It can help to use the “Find in files” feature in RStudio to look for all places that have either :: or library.
 Use either Edit -> Find in Files ..., or with Ctrl-Shift-F or with the Palette (Ctrl-Shift-P, then type “find files”) to open up the search popup.

 2. Use ?usethis::use_package to review how to use this function.

-3. In the Console, run usethis::use_package() for each package you find in data-raw/nmr-omics.R (from 1. above).
+3. In the Console, run usethis::use_package(packagename) for each package you find in data-raw/nmr-omics.R (from 1. above).

 Click for the solution.
 Only click if you are really struggling or are out of time for the exercise.